aws/aws-elastic-beanstalk-cli/README.rst

 To install the EB CLI, you need administrator/sudo privileges unless you install into a virtual environment.

-TBD - include instructions how to clone the repo and run the EB CLI from the cloned repo.
+Once you have downloaded the source code perform the following steps:

+1) Navigate to the the root of the ebcli source code
+2) Perform the following command : `pip install .`

 Getting Started
 ===============